jlroo/trading-lstm/README_private.md

 ## Stage two (March24-March31):
 - Modify the last week notebook to meet the requirement of outline
   - Add citation
-  - Paraphrase the contend in out own manner
+  - Paraphrase the content in out own manner
   - Add new images to illustarte concepts

 - Introduce REAMDME_private